AlexPaulien/yahoo-finance-scrapper/README.md

 ![data we want to scrap](assets/img/yahoo_finance_screenshot_1.png)
-![other data we want to scrap](assets/img/yahoo_finance_screenshot_2.png) *the data this script is scrapping$
+![other data we want to scrap](assets/img/yahoo_finance_screenshot_2.png) *the data this script is scrapping*

 ## Methodology